apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

   ...
 ```

-If you have providers as list of provider ids beacuse you just released them you can build them with
+If you have providers as list of provider ids becuse you just released them you can build them with

 ```shell script
 ./dev/provider_packages/build_provider_documentation.sh amazon apache.beam google ....
 ```

 - Now you can preview the documentation.